 So, when the Hunters Point Avenue station opened in 1916, Corona service was anticipated soon, while Flushing service was still 12 years down the road.

-The Flushing Line is due to expand again, to the West Side Javits Convention Center, sometime in 2014.
+The Flushing Line expanded again, to the West Side Javits Convention Center, and new Hudson Yards development, in September 2015.

 Flushing Line [nycsubway.org]